risawitama/verbose-potato/README.md

-## In my career as a lumberjack I cut down exactly 52,487 trees.
-I know because I kept a log.
+## Why do we tell actors to “break a leg?”
+Because every play has a cast.